ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ```html
 <icon name="phone"></icon>
 ```
-The custom `<icon>` tag solution code is 100% compatible with all modern browsers and some older versions of IE. Browsers will download and parse it just like any "real" HTML because it is.
-Sure, it's not a standard element and browsers won't apply any default styles to these "unknown" tags, but that is not a problem at all.
-You can create CSS rules using the `icon` tag selector just like you would for standard tags and attributes or classes.
-So, this works perfectly fine:
+The custom `icon` tag solution is compatible with all modern browsers and some older versions of IE. Browsers will download and parse it just like any "real" HTML because it is.
+Sure, it's not a standard element and browsers won't apply any default styles to these _unknown_ tags, but that is not a problem at all.
+You can create CSS rules using the `icon` tag selector just like you would for standard tags and attributes or classes:
 ```css
 icon {
   font-family: 'My Icons';